Xanthoparmelia arida

 Xanthoparmelia arida is a lichen which belongs to the Xanthoparmelia genus.
-The lichen is an arid shield lichen and is uncommon.
+It is an arid shield lichen, and is uncommon.
 It is listed as apparently secure by the Nature Conservatory.
 It is noted for being similar to Xanthoparmelia joranadia.

 Description

-Grows to around 3–8 cm in diameter with board dull yellow-green sub irregular lobes that extend 1–3 mm wide.
+This lichen grows to around 3–8 cm in diameter, with broad, dull, yellow-green, sub-irregular lobes that extend 1–3 mm wide.
 The underside is pale brown with simple rhizines approximately 0.3-0.6 mm long.

 Habitat and range

-Found in the North American southwest particularly in the US state of Texas.
+It is found in the North American southwest, particularly in the state of Texas.

 Chemistry

-Xanthoparmelia arida has been recorded containing both Lecanoric and usnic acids.
+Xanthoparmelia arida has been recorded as containing both lecanoric and usnic acids.